-Similarly, in years 4 to 5, students are also required to complete the teaching and learning period of 46 weeks minimum and 26 weeks of Clinical Extra-Mural Study (EMS); however, these EMS weeks are scheduled into the clinical rotation phase of the course.
+Similarly, in years 3 and 4, students are also required to partake in 46 weeks minimum of learning and 26 weeks of hands on Clinical Extra-Mural Study (EMS); however, in these years, these EMS weeks are scheduled into the clinical rotation phase of the course.

 The final two years are spent following a schedule of veterinary clinical work placements ('rotations') at the College or with the College's collaborative partners, extra-mural study weeks, and research activity.
-About half of the time spent on rotations is scheduled at the Hawkshead campus; the remainder is off-site.
+About half of the time spent on rotations is currently scheduled at the Hawkshead campus; the remainder is off-site.
 Depending on the research project chosen, students may need to spend additional time at the Camden or Hawkshead campus or off-site.